bndnio/concurrency-mini-problems/README.md

 Readers/writers is similar to producers/consumers in the way that there are two asymmetric actors interacting at a single point, being the data structure that they share.
-However here we need not worry about removing (or consuming) data, instead only reading it.
-However, when writing to the data structure, we need to ensure all readers are locked out and not active in order to retain the integrity of the data structure.
+However, when writing, we need to ensure all readers are locked out and not active in order to retain the integrity of the data structure.
-This is similar to any software system which receives data which must be stored, as well as requests to view this data.
+This is similar to any software system which receives data which must be stored, that also fulfils requests to view this data.
 A particular example of this could be an RESTful http server.
-It could be receiving and executing requests simultaneously to write data to a data store and read from it, but needs to simultaneously control reads and writes.
+It could be receiving and executing requests simultaneously to write data to a data store and read from it.
+Where threads handling these requests need to control who has control to perform reads and writes.

 ### Code and Runtime Characteristics

-In this section we compare a reader-writer go program, with two variations of it written in Node.js.
+In this section we compare a readers/writers go program, with two variations of it written in Node.js.
-The first is written with async and Promise await, while the second is in a completely sequential nature.
+The first of the Node implementations is written with async and Promise await, while the second is done in a completely sequential nature.
 The reason for exploring this, is because Node runs on an event loop and we're not handling any I/O, there's not actually any asynchronous actions occurring.
-And asynchronous function is queued up, and then they execute one at a time.
+And when asynchronous function are queued up, then can they execute one at a time.

-First checking the time it takes for the Node scripts to process 1000000 elements using bash's `time` library: we find that the async version runs according to:
+First we check the time it takes for the Node scripts to process 1000000 elements using bash's `time` library: we find that the async version runs according to: